apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 ingestion policy is specified as part of the `connect feed` statement or else the "Basic" policy will be chosen as the default.

-        use dataverse feeds;
+        use feeds;

-        connect feed TwitterFeed to dataset Tweets
-        using policy Basic;
+        connect feed TwitterFeed to dataset Tweets using policy Basic;